jeff303/kc-repl/README.md

 ## Usage

 ### Clojure REPL
 This is the most fully-featured and powerful way to run `kc-repl`.
+You will need install the latest (1.11+) version of [Clojure](https://clojure.org/releases/downloads).
+Then, clone this repo and run:

 `clojure -M:run /path/to/your/kafka.consumer.properties`